vaimo/composer-patches/README.md

 * **patches** - allows patches to be defined in same file.
 * **patches-file** - allows patches to be stored in another file.
 Can be a single file or list of files.
-* **patches-search** - scans for patch files in defined directory, relies on embedded target info within the patch (>=3.28.0).
-Can be a single file or list of files.
+* **patches-search** - (>=3.28.0) scans for patch files in defined directory, relies on embedded info within the patch.
+Can be a single path reference or a list of paths.

+_All paths are relative to package root._

 The patches module mimics the way composer separates development packages from normal requirements by introducing two extra keys, where exact same rules apply as for normal patch declarations.